 The workshop fee includes tuition by two Miksang Institute-certified instructors for 7-8 hours per day.
 As Japan is a cash-based society, please bring enough cash to cover your lunches/snacks, taxi or bus journeys to the venue (around ¥3,000 a day should be enough for these things).

-We accept payment by credit card or bank transfer.
+We accept payment through PayPal, credit card or bank transfer.
 Contact us for payment information.

 What is Miksang?